U.S. Steel

 Overseas steel production was tough on the American industry, but U.S. Steel has remained active, even purchasing other companies, like National Steel Corporation.
 While the industry has changed and shrunk, U.S. Steel still operates nearly 20 industrial facilities in the U.S.[1]

 All steel mills contain asbestos to some degree.
 Use of the mineral was much heavier in past decades, approximately between 1940 and the 1970s, but it still poses risks to workers.
-Steel mills involve extremely high temperatures, and asbestos is well suited to protect against them.
+Steel mills involve extremely high temperatures, and asbestos is an effective insulator.

 - Insulation